saimanasak/saimanasak/README.md

 - 🔭 I’m currently working on [Angular & Dotnet with Docker](https://github.com/saimanasak/docker-with-dotnet)

-- 🌱 I’m currently learning **To launch an AWS EC2 Instance using various pipelines**
+- 🌱 I’m currently learning **To launch an AWS EC2 Instance and deploy an application in the server using various pipelines**

 - 👨‍💻 All of my projects are available at [saimanasak](https://github.com/saimanasak)